devenes/todos-api/README.md

 curl http://localhost:8080/todos/2
 ```

-## 🐳 Mutli-Stage Docker image: ##
+## 🐳 Mutli-Stage Containerization ##

 You can reduce the size of the Docker image from 300MB to 12MB by using multi-stage containerization.
+Check the [Dockerfile](Dockerfile) to see how it works and look at the latest image created with alpine.

 ![Docker image](image.png)